What is azoospermia?

 - Recent fevers or exposure to heat, including frequent saunas or steam baths (heat kills sperm cells).

-- Family history of birth defects, mental retardation, reproductive failure or cystic fibrosis.
+- Family history of birth defects, learning disabilities, reproductive failure or cystic fibrosis.

 Your healthcare provider will also conduct a physical examination, and will check: